webqit/quantum-js/README.md

 </details>

-#### Interactions with an Object from the Inside Are Observable
+#### Interactions with Arbitrary Objects from the Inside Are Observable

-Mutations from within a Stateful program may also be observed from the outside:
+Mutations from within a Stateful program may conversely be observed from the outside:

 ```js
 // External value